shackbarth/xtuple/UBUNTU_SETUP.md

 Right-click on the gear icon in the upper right corner of the Linux desktop > System Settings > Brightness and Lock.
 Turn off Lock, turn off the screen saver, and turn off requiring your password when waking from suspend.

+#Postbooks

+The Postbooks desktop client can be helpful as a point of reference.
+A debian installation is in the works and will be available and documented here shortly.

 #PG Admin

 This is a useful graphical interface for interacting with the Postgresql database